tensorflow/docs/site/en/tutorials/model_optimization/post_training_quantization.md

 open("resnet_v2_101_quantized.tflite", "wb").write(tflite_model)
 ```
 The model size reduces from 241 MB to 60.8 MB.
-The accuracy of this model on imagenet can be evaluated using the scripts provided for [TFLite accuracy measurement](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/tools/accuracy/ilsvrc).
+The accuracy of this model on imagenet can be evaluated using the scripts provided for [TensorFlow Lite accuracy measurement](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite/tools/accuracy/ilsvrc).
 The optimized model top-1 accuracy is 76.8, compared to the floating point model top-1 accuracy of 77.0.